Facebook facebook Facebook twitter

 Image: Casa Vallejo Hotel Baguio Facebook page

-The oldest structure and haunted place in this list is also one of the oldest landmarks in the city: Casa Vallejo has stood since 1909, which means it’s been the topic of a fair number of frightening tales.
-In 1917, it was transformed into a detention center for German prisoners of war, and was a British and Indian refugee center in the 1940s, many of whom weren’t able to survive their wounds from war.
+The oldest structure and haunted places in Baguio in this list is also one of the oldest landmarks in the city: Baguio’s haunted Casa Vallejo has stood since 1909, which means it’s been the topic of a fair number of frightening tales.
+In 1917, it was transformed into a detention center for German prisoners of war and was a British and Indian refugee center in the 1940s, many of whom couldn’t survive their wounds from war.

-Tip: You can visit the well-known Mt.
-Cloud Bookshop here as well, which features publications exclusively about its haunted place, including its ghastly past.
+Tip: You can also visit the well-known Mt.
+Cloud Bookshop here, which features publications exclusively about haunted places in Baguio, including its dreadful past.

 How to get to Casa Vallejo: via commute: From the city center, Casa Vallejo is easily walkable via Session Road going southbound towards Upper Session Road, or you may ride jeepneys and ask to be dropped off at Upper Session Road; via private car: Drive southbound from Session Road and onto Upper Session Road upon reaching the junction, Casa Vallejo should be at your left.